UVADS/orientation-technical/badges/vscode.md

    * In this process you **may also have to sign into GitHub** from VS Code to give permission to modify the repo on GitHub.

-5. **explore** your computer file system using three Bash commands `pwd`, `ls`, `cd`. **Compare** what you find with the exploration with the documentation for Windows/MacOS/Linux as appropriate to your machine. **Find** another member of your cohort with a different operating system and discuss the differnences between your file systems.
+5. **explore** your computer file system using three Bash commands `pwd`, `ls`, `cd`. **Compare** what you find with the exploration with the documentation for Windows/MacOS/Linux as appropriate to your machine. **Find** another member of your cohort with a different operating system and discuss the differences between your file systems.
    * *hint/help*:The `history` command is helpful for recalling earlier commands you entered.
    * **use** of command switches to enable additional functionality. (try `ls` and `ls -a` and `ls -l` and `ls -lhrta`)